 Can I Sue My Employer?

-Can Independent Contractors File For Workers Comp Benefits In Georgia?
+Can Independent Contractors File For Workers’ Compensation Benefits In Georgia?

 No. However, just because your employer categorizes you as an independent contractor doesn’t necessarily mean you are!
-Long story short, whether you are an independent contractor or not, it’s crucial to speak with a workers compensation lawyer to discuss your case and learn about your legal options.
+Long story short, whether you are an independent contractor or not, it’s crucial to speak with a Buford workers’ compensation lawyer to discuss your case and learn about your legal options.

 - Your medical bills (with authorized treating physicians)